I recommend waiting for a better discount before investing in Faraday Future Intelligent Electric Inc. (FFIE). - The Dwinnex

 Ratios:

-We take a closer look at FFIE’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of FFIE by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 0.70.
 In the meantime, Its Debt-to-Equity ratio is 0.32 whereas as Long-Term Debt/Eq ratio is at 0.02.

 Upgrades & Downgrades